 Access the search engine to obtain student and staff reports at the district- and county-level for every administration of the CHKS and CSSS since Fall 2007.

-Access the CalSCHLS data dashboard to examine and graphically display the most recent state and district CHKS results for 22 indicators, trends over time, and disparities in survey outcomes across subgroups.
+Access the CalSCHLS data dashboards to examine and graphically display the most recent state and district CHKS results, trends over time, and disparities in survey outcomes across subgroups.
 Elementary school results can be displayed for 21 indicators for all 5th grade students, males and females, and by participation in afterschool programs.
 Secondary school results can be displayed for 23 indicators from the Core Survey Module and 12 indicators from the School Climate Module across 11 subgroups.

 Obtain recent key CHKS and CSSS results at the district-, county-, and state-levels from Kidsdata.org.